Are you interested in taking up golf? Golfing for beginners will answer some of your questions.

-So, I will be going over some of the basics that you will need to know.
-It seems like such a long time ago now that I was a golfing beginner.
+I will be going over some of the basics that you will need to know.
+Although, it seems like such a long time ago now that I was a golfing beginner.

 Keep reading and I’ll tell you briefly how I began and give you some tips for your own golf journey.